xling2/puzzle-game/README.md

 A Puzzle Game APP for mobile appilication individual project

-1. It was created with Expo.
+1. It was created using Expo.

 2. The app has 6 screens: “Home”, “Choose Image”, “ImagePicker”, “GameBoard”, “EasyMode” and “Hard Mode”.